primulavulgaris/beginthesis/README.md

-# beginthesis
+# begin{thesis}
-Thesis templates for Chalmers E2 PhD students
+The templates for Lic and PhD thesis for PhD students at Chalmers